-The French press is a type of manual brewing popular for being simple and easy, yet excellent at capturing a richer and smoother flavor than other manual brewing methods.
+The French Press is a type of manual brewing method popular with novice coffee drinkers and coffee experts alike for being simple and easy, yet excellent at creating a richer and smoother cup of coffee than other manual brewing methods.
 Because it immerses the coffee grounds in hot water during the brewing process, it draws out the natural oils from coffee and extracts the different flavors and aromas from the beans.
-The French press method is a favorite among those who prefer stronger and thicker coffee.
+The French Press method is a favorite among coffee lovers who prefer stronger and thicker coffee brew.

-Here are a few tips on how to make amazing French press coffee:
+Here are a few tips on how to make perfect french press coffee:

 Great coffee is only good as its beans.
 The surest way to get your hands on fresh beans is to roast your own or get it from a local roaster.

-If you’re buying the beans, make sure you get the ones in sealed containers or bags.
+If you’re buying whole bean coffee, make sure you get the ones in sealed containers or bags.
 The beans will stay good until their expiration date as long as they are unopened.
 Once opened, the beans will start losing their flavor after a week.

 Some beans are sold in packages that are not air-tight (e.g. paper bags).
 You can still purchase these beans but be sure to check for the roast date.
 Coffee beans roasted for more than 4 weeks won’t be very good.
 Remember, coffee is best when used within days of being roasted.